kurves/Build-CI-CD-Pipelines-kurves/README.md

 ## Prerequisites to stay afloat.
-- Experience with Front-End Development using HTML5 and JavaScript -Experience with Version Control using Git
+- Experience with Front-End Development using HTML5 and JavaScript
+- Experience with Version Control using Git
 - Experience with Back-End Development of an Application in AWS
+- Ability to Create an AWS IAM User with Programmatic Access
+- Ability to Create a Key-Pair from EC2
+- Linux Command Line Basics

 ## Give your Application Auto-Deploy Superpowers